cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ### Will this change cause legitimate email to be marked as spam?

-At first, there will be some messages that were marked as spam.
+At first, there will be some messages that are marked as spam.
 However, over time, senders will adjust and then the amount of messages mislabeled as spoofed will be negligible for most email paths.

 Microsoft itself first adopted this feature several weeks before deploying it to the rest of its customers.
 While there was disruption at first, it gradually declined.